Our world is changing. Are you ready to adapt your salon business model to this new world?

 However, you also know by now that a revenue model consists of more than just the value you create but also to whom you provide the value.
 You should therefore not discount this as not a way for you to innovate with your revenue model.
 You should ask yourself: Can I provide a service to someone else but your traditional salon client?
 This might open up new options for income streams for you.

 For example, let’s say you run a hairdressing business.
-Can you provide a service to other hairdressers by for example providing hairdresser education?
-Or could you offer styling services to other businesses that need that service?
-Like a film production studio or a beauty retailer.
+Can you provide a service to other hairdressers by, for example, providing hairdresser education?
+Or could you offer styling services to other businesses that need that service, like a film production studio or a beauty retailer?

 2. The Salon Subscription Model